 Place your baby on their back and begin by slowly rubbing each body part.
 Your touch should be gentle at first.

 Spend some time rubbing each of their body parts, starting with their head and moving gradually down to their feet.
 There’s no specific recommended time for the massage.
-Each part of the message should last as long as you and your baby are enjoying it.
+Each part of the massage should last as long as you and your baby are enjoying it.

 Repeat it all over again